Sufian8888/Deepfake/README.md

-# Deep-Fake.dev: AI-Powered Synthetic Media Detection Platform
+# Deep-Fake.dev: Multi-Metric Forensic Framework for Synthetic Media Auditing

-An enterprise-grade, software-as-a-service (SaaS) web framework engineered to identify and audit deepfake videos.
-Built using **Next.js** and optimized for digital privacy forensics, the platform exposes subtle generative artifacts invisible to the human eye, serving as a critical infrastructure tool against biometric identity theft and AI-driven disinformation.
+An enterprise-grade, software-as-a-service (SaaS) web framework engineered to identify, verify, and audit deepfake videos.
+Built using **Next.js** and backed by a deep learning extraction architecture, the platform exposes subtle generative artifacts invisible to the human eye.
+This system serves as a critical infrastructure tool against biometric identity theft and AI-driven disinformation campaigns.

 ## 🛡️ The Core Philosophy: Privacy as a Human Right
-With the proliferation of deep learning frameworks, human biometric data (facial coordinates and vocal signatures) has become highly vulnerable to unauthorized replication.
-Unlike traditional security parameters, biometric identity is completely irreplaceable. `Deep-Fake.dev` addresses **Article 12 of the Universal Declaration of Human Rights (Right to Privacy)** by empowering independent watchdogs, legal entities, and activists with lightweight tools to detect illicit state surveillance, targeted defamation, and digital media manipulation.
+With the rapid progression of generative artificial intelligence, human biometric signatures (facial topologies and neural expressions) have become highly vulnerable to unauthorized replication.
+Unlike traditional passwords, biometric identity is completely irreplaceable. `Deep-Fake.dev` directly addresses **Article 12 of the Universal Declaration of Human Rights (Right to Privacy)** by empowering independent watchdogs, researchers, and digital rights activists with automated tools to detect structural deepfakes and non-consensual media manipulation.

 ---